Slums of Beverly Hills: Critical reception

-On Rotten Tomatoes, the film is certified "Fresh", with an 81% approval rating based on 62 reviews, for an average score of 7/10, with the site's consensus describing the film as "Warm, real, and hilarious."
-Reviewers have praised the 1970s production design, the humor, and the acting as "dead-on."

-Roger Ebert awarded the film three stars out of four, and said of lead actress Natasha Lyonne, "[she] has the film's most important role, and is the key to the comedy.
+Reviewers have praised the 1970s production design, the humor, and the acting as "dead-on".
+Roger Ebert awarded the film three out of four, and said of lead actress Natasha Lyonne, "[she] has the film's most important role, and is the key to the comedy.
 She does a good job of looking incredulous, and there's a lot in her life to be incredulous about.
 She also has a nice pragmatic approach to sexuality, as in a scene where she consults a plastic surgeon about on-the-spot breast reduction."
-He also stated, "...basically I enjoyed Slums of Beverly Hills—for the wisecracking, for the family squabbles, for the notion of squatters who stake a claim in a Beverly Hills where money, after all, is not the only currency."
+He also stated, "...basically I enjoyed Slums of Beverly Hills—for the wisecracking, for the family squabbles, for the notion of squatters who stake a claim in a Beverly Hills where money, after all, is not the only currency".

 San Francisco Chronicle reviewer Ruthe Stein stated, "While touching on serious issues such as loss, this coming-of-age story is first and foremost a comedy, and a hilarious one at that.
 It never strains to be funny.
 The humor derives from the deadpan responses of family members to circumstances beyond their control."
 She also wrote, "Set in the mid-'70s, Slums gets the period right, from the burnt orange shag carpet on the floor of the family's temporary digs to the dorky clothes and extreme hairstyles.
 Even the saleslady who sells Vivian her first bra has the overly made-up look of the time.
 The Abramowitzes' behavior when they go out to eat—complaining about the service and that there's too much salt in the food—may seem to border on a Jewish stereotype.
 But it's also dead-on."